video-dev/hls.js/docs/design.md

         - trigger BUFFER_FLUSHED event upon successful buffer flushing
   - [src/controller/cap-level-controller.js][]
     - in charge of determining best quality level to actual size (dimensions: width and height) of the player
+  - [src/controller/ewma-bandwidth-estimator.js][]
+    - Exponential Weighted Moving Average bandwidth estimator, heavily inspired from shaka-player
+      - Tracks bandwidth samples and estimates available bandwidth, based on the minimum of two exponentially-weighted moving averages with different half-lives.
+      - one fast average with a short half-life: useful to quickly react to bandwidth drop and switch rendition down quickly
+      - one slow average with a long half-life: useful to slowly react to bandwidth increase and avoid switching up rendition to quickly
+      - bandwidth estimate is Math.min(fast average,slow average)
+      - average half-life are configurable , refer to abrEwma* config params
   - [src/controller/fps-controller.js][]
     - in charge of monitoring frame rate, and fire FPS_DROP event in case FPS drop exceeds configured threshold. disabled for now.
   - [src/controller/id3-track-controller.js](../src/controller/id3-track-controller.js)